 From a presentation standpoint, this game is an upgrade in every sense of the word, but that doesn’t mean that all is peachy.
 I completely understand that when playing a game from this era, some issues are to be expected; however, this is a complete and total remake; a modernization of a classic, and I found myself caught in a slew of frustrating glitches through much of the game.
 Some are small, like how the backdrop for the speech boxes was always Gabriel’s bookstore, regardless of speaker or location, or when Gabriel wouldn’t do what I intended, but some were more severe.
 At one point, my entire map—which is used to get to any point in the city—was a black screen.
 I had to exit the game and re-enter for the map animation to reappear.
 This was a one-time occurrence, but the issues I dealt with leading up to that one point made it almost unforgivable.

 But forgiveness was found, and I’m glad that it was.
 The puzzles are very rewarding and intuitive (with the exception of one or two situations where I had to do something to trigger an event), and they all added to the story.
-There is not a single wasted moment; everything you do in this game that doesn’t progress the plot gives you a deeper knowledge of the folklore that the game is rooted in.
+There is not a single wasted moment; everything you do in this game that doesn’t progress the plot gives you a deeper knowledge of the folklore in which the game is rooted.
 It’s just too good of an experience for its glitches to ruin; that says a lot about the timeless story crafted in this game.

 That’s what the entire point-and-click genre is about; telling great stories.
 And in that regard, Gabriel Knight: The Sins of The Fathers 20th Anniversary Edition is one of the very best examples of a great adventure.
 The only things holding this re-mastering back from something more are its technical issues, and as much as I’d like to say “just ignore them,” there are far too many small issues that break the immersion.
 Regardless of its shortcomings, it’s a great experience that everyone should try out.
 There’s a reason it’s a classic.